mjhbest/Wikipedia-Page-Collection/README.md

 This is a way to collect COVID-related wikipedia article data by running code after downloading wikidata and wikipedia dump files.
 Code is not a method using SPARQL wrapper.
 Collection Timestamp is November 20th, 2020.
-We used three kind
+We used following Wikipedia dumps

 ## Used Dumps
-#### Since Wikipedia article data is enormous to use, three kinds of wikimedia dump files are used to utilize code effectively.
+#### Since Wikipedia article data is enormous to use, three types of wikimedia dump files are used to utilize code effectively.
 * Wikidata pagelink.sql
 * Wikidata page.sql
 * Wikipedia_page_prop.sql